English

 email: debbie.kitchen@stcatherines.info

-Joined the English Department at St Catherine’s in 2014: a change in career direction from legal practice.
+Joined the English Department at St Catherine’s in 2014 and is Musgrave Housemistress: a change in career direction from legal practice.
 Thoroughly enjoys sharing her interest in the intricacies of language with others and has a particular regard for the social commentary of Dickens, as well as the poetry of World War I. Enjoys spending time with family, reading historical fiction, and has taken up the saxophone again, after a break of many years.

 Ms Louise Robson: BA (Hons), PGCE (Distinction) Hull